jayllo-c/tp/docs/DeveloperGuide.md

 *  1b.
 User tries to add a person with an existing email address.

     *  1b1.
-AddressBook displays an error message informing the user that the email address already exists.
+AvengersAssemble displays an error message informing the user that the email address already exists.

        Step 1b1 is repeated until a valid email address is entered.